judithspd/ai4os-fedllm-medical/README.md

 ### Introduction

-This directory conducts federated instruction tuning with a pretrained[ContactDoctor/Bio-Medical-Llama-3-8B](https://huggingface.co/ContactDoctor/Bio-Medical-Llama-3-8B) model on a [Medical dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards).
+This directory conducts federated instruction tuning with a pretrained [ContactDoctor/Bio-Medical-Llama-3-8B](https://huggingface.co/ContactDoctor/Bio-Medical-Llama-3-8B) model on a [Medical dataset](https://huggingface.co/datasets/medalpaca/medical_meadow_medical_flashcards).
 We use [Flower Datasets](https://flower.dev/docs/datasets/) to download, partition and preprocess the dataset.
 Flower's Simulation Engine is used to simulate the LLM fine-tuning process in federated way, which allows users to perform the training on a single GPU.